How Rehab Would Benefit Someone?

 NLP and coaching is a method used to help clients with motivation through rapid goal setting, to help improve their quality of life, enhance their performance and deepen their understanding of themselves.

 These are educationally based, with the focus and goals to teach you about a subject.
-Within rehab clinics they will be delivered in wide variety subjects, mainly focussed on recovery and addiction, to teach and show you new skills.
+Within rehab clinics they will be delivered in a wide variety of subjects, mainly focussed on recovery and addiction, to teach and show you new skills.

 Is the art of learning to be more in the present moment to cultivate a relaxed state of being, using mindfulness-based techniques MBCT (Mindfulness-Based Cognitive Therapy) and meditation.
-This is proven to aid those who suffer from stress, anxiety, depression and sleep problems, all which are very common for those in the preliminary stages of recovery.
+This is proven to aid those who suffer from stress, anxiety, depression and sleep problems, all of which are very common for those in the preliminary stages of recovery.

 Art Therapy is used to help those who may find talking therapies difficult.
 Art allows patients to express themselves in another form, this can be either through drawing, painting or creative writing exercises.